openebs-archive/openebs-docs/docs/deployjiva.md

   sparse-d3b73e4ba41134752893190aece77c01   18s
   ```

-2. Deploy CAS template which is an approach to provision persistent volumes that make use of CAS storage engine.
-Run the following command.
+   CAS Template is an approach to provision persistent volumes that make use of CAS storage engine.
+The following command will help check the CAS Template components.

-      ```
-      kubectl apply -f openebs-pre-release-features.yaml
-      ```

-      The following command helps check the CAS Template components.

       ```
       kubectl get cast -n openebs
       ```

    Also, it installs OpenEBS Jiva default storage class which can be used in your application yaml to run the application.
 Run the following command.

       ```
       kubectl get sc
       ```

    Following is an example output.

       ```
       NAME                        PROVISIONER                                                AGE